hotwired/turbo-site/_source/reference/events.md

 * `turbo:submit-start` fires during a form submission.
 Access the `FormSubmission` object with `event.detail.formSubmission`.

 * `turbo:before-fetch-request` fires before Turbo issues a network request to fetch the page.
 Access the requested location with `event.detail.url` and the fetch options object with `event.detail.fetchOptions`.
+This event fires on the respective element (turbo-frame or form element) which triggers it and can be accessed with `event.target` property.
 Request can be canceled and continued with `event.detail.resume` (see [Pausing Requests](/handbook/drive#pausing-requests)).

 * `turbo:before-fetch-response` fires after the network request completes.
 Access the fetch options object with `event.detail`.
+This event fires on the respective element (turbo-frame or form element) which triggers it and can be accessed with `event.target` property.

 * `turbo:submit-end` fires after the form submission-initiated network request completes.
 Access the `FormSubmission` object with `event.detail.formSubmission` along with `FormSubmissionResult` properties included within `event.detail`.